JJ/hoborg/text/text.md

 "And what about this one?"

 "Tie him up somewhere, we'll take care of him afterwards."
 That's what I did.
-When I came back, he'd fleed, obviously.
+When I came back, he'd taken away, obviously.
 He was the luckiest one of the whole group.

-We gallopped together in the direction of Miami, where the Klanners had went.
+We galloped together in the direction of Miami, where the Klanners had went.
 What we were going to do once we caught up with them I had no idea, but I was pretty sure the rest of the posse did.